Indian Foods For Breastfeeding Mothers To Increase Breast Milk

 Eat fresh, home-cooked food while nursing with 5 kinds of vegetables and 3 kinds of fruit daily.
 Also, drink 3-4 glasses of milk every day.

 Eat a healthy diet while you are breastfeeding because what you eat determines the health of your baby.

-With inputs from Executive Dietician, Pavithra N Raj and Dr Savitha Shetty, Gynaecology and Obstetrics Consultant at Columbia Asia Referral Hospital, Bangalore.
+Pavithra N Raj is the executive Dietician and Dr Savitha Shetty is the Gynaecology and Obstetrics Consultant at Columbia Asia Referral Hospital, Bangalore.